-This average is based on the run data for the River Avon which is a Principal salmon river and for which there is published run data issued annually by the Environment Agency.
-The standard deviation of this three-year sample of run data is 4.
+2 The Hampshire Avon Fish Counter at Knapp Mill Report 2022 has been reviewed and run data aligns with the validated count and run estimates for salmon in this river provided in the Salmon Stocks and Fisheries in England and Wales Annual Report 2023.
 Although the River Stour, which also enters Christchurch Harbour, is also listed as a Principal salmon river, there is no published run data for this river which can assist in defining trigger points.
-The EA have indicated that the 'run' up the River Stour is approximately 6.5% of the 'run' up the River Avon, when looking at the less than or equal to 1% average over the three-year period this would equate to less than 1 salmon and therefore the addition of estimated run data from the River Stour would not alter the interaction trigger value for Christchurch Harbour.
-The standard deviation for the three-year sample of run data is 7.
+The EA have indicated that the 'run up' the River Avon, when looking at the less than or equal to 1% average over the three-year period this would equate to less than 1 salmon and therefore the addition of estimated run data from the River Stour would not alter the interaction trigger value for Christchurch Harbour.